keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 >...  will and practical reason are on the face of it just two more faculties or powers a living being may bear, on a level with the powers of sight and hearing and memory.
 The second crucial thought is that an individual instance of any of the latter powers — sight, hearing, memory — is intuitively to be judged as defective or sound, good or bad, well-working or ill-working, by reference to its bearer's life-form or kind or species.[@thompson2008life 29]

 Naturalistic evaluation of human beings on the basis of practical rational activities follows the same pattern as before.
-Every animal's nature or life form has genus and differentiam.
-For human beings, our differentiam is that we can engage in practical reasoning.
+Every animal's nature or life form has genus and differentia.
+For human beings, our differentia is that we can engage in practical reasoning.
 Hence, our animality and our rationality both count.
 Being a primate entails that we are alive and share properties in common with all organic nature.
 Being a practical reasoning primate includes a set of capacities, including abstract thought but also more: speech, sociality, rational practice, and creativity.
 I also argued that the generic truth about humanity holds good in the face of important objections to the effect that we have no nature, or that our only nature is biological.
 I have not yet fully articulated what effect rationality has on our animal nature and rebutted the objection that it renders irrelevant all the prima facie natural norms arising from our animal or biological nature.
 But I have argued that there is good reason to affirm a kind of prima facie natural normativity binding on human beings.

 The new natural criteria by which to judge the human organism include reference to its practical life form.
 For example, consider generics such as these: "The human being acts upon reflection"; "the human being speaks a language"; "the human being lives in society", and so on.
 These natural human norms are well on the way to being genuinely ethical.
 Deviations from them represent genuinely *human* defects.
 Folk morality recognizes something wrong with the jolly fool who willfully acts before deliberating, or the blowhard who willfully speaks without restraint, or the paranoid hermit who willfully avoids all human society.
 Naturalistic evaluation explains *what exactly* is wrong.
 Such persons are not living up to their own human life form.